bokiko/rivalz-node-cli-installer/README.md

 ## Step 5: Configure the Node
 After reattaching to the tmux session, follow the prompts to configure the node by entering the following information:

--Your wallet address
+- Your wallet address
--CPU cores
+- CPU cores
--RAM size
+- RAM size
--Select disk type (click enter if you have only one) -Select disk serial number (click enter)
+- Select disk type (click enter if you have only one)
+- Select disk serial number (click enter)
--Enter disk size you want to allow the client to use
+- Enter disk size you want to allow the client to use

 ## What the Script Does
 -Updates and upgrades the system to ensure all packages are current.